FelixBernhardt/vibSpectro-toolkit/README.md

 Install all the libraries listed in the requirements.txt file.
 Place the files of this script in whatever directory you want.

-You can access the scripts by adding the following line in ~/.bashrc:
+You can access the scripts by adding the following lines in ~/.bashrc:
 ```bash
 export PATH="${PATH}:path_to_your_install_directory/vibSpectro-toolkit"
 export PYTHONPATH="${PYTHONPATH$:}:path_to_your_install_directory/vibSpectro-toolkit"